 Cost-sharing subsidies can make Silver better than gold

-If you qualify for cost-sharing subsidies (ie, your income doesn’t exceed 250 percent of the poverty level; for 2021 coverage, that’s $65,500 for a family of four), pay particular attention to the Silver plans.
+If you qualify for cost-sharing subsidies (ie, your income doesn’t exceed 250% of the poverty level; for 2022 coverage, that’s $66,250 for a family of four), pay particular attention to the Silver plans.
 The cost-sharing subsidies are baked into Silver plans for eligible enrollees, and they result in coverage that’s got higher AV than a typical Silver plan.

-People who enroll in plans with cost-sharing subsidies end up with lower maximum out-of-pocket than the general limits set by the ACA, and often lower copays and deductibles as well.
+People who enroll in plans with cost-sharing subsidies end up with lower maximum out-of-pocket than the general limits that apply to other ACA-compliant plans, and often lower copays and deductibles as well.
 In many cases, cost-sharing subsidies result in Silver plans that are more robust than Gold plans.
 Depending on household income, these plans can even end up with AV that’s higher than Platinum plans.